hamlet-io/engine-plugin-cmdb/README.md

   Available parameters
   - cmdbs - a `|` separated list of cmdbs to be processed
-  - actions - controls the output produced
+  - actions - a `|` separated list of actions to perform in the order they are provided
     - `upgrade` - perform cmdb upgrade
     - `cleanup` - perform cmdb cleanup
   - `upgrade` - version to upgrade to
   - `cleanup` - version to cleanup to
-  - `dryrun` - don't actually perform the migration but show what would be done if it were
+  - `dryrun` - don't perform the migration but produce the log to show what would be done if it were

 ## Installation